AndriikoD/AndriikoD/README.md

 ## Hi there! 👋
-I'm Andrii, an Customer specialist based and team leader in Finland.
+I'm Andrii, a Customer specialist based and team leader in Finland.
 I build, lead, and ship projects — from idea to execution.

 ## Tech Stack